codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 It is important that this file is stored in the **.guides/secure** folder.
 You then specify the full filepath **.guides/secure/launcher.sh** in the **Set custom script path** field in the assignment settings.

-You can now to debug the Python script and fix any bugs that you may have noticed once students have started work on the assignment.
+It is now possible to debug the Python script and fix any bugs that you may have noticed once students have started work on the assignment.

 Test your script in the IDE ...........................